jangelsb/auto-tagger-alfred-workflow/README.md

 # AutoTagger for Alfred

+This Alfred 5 workflow let's you quickly add items to any app using a custom URL scheme while automatically generating tags based on your query.

-This Alfred 5 workflow is designed for seamless integration with Sorted³ but can be customized for any URL scheme.
-It enables you to specify tags and related terms in an inline YAML configuration, customize URL schemes with dynamic placeholders `[title]`, `[tags]`, and `[today]`, and utilize a designated keyword for tagging.
+It features an inline YAML configuration for specifying tags and related terms, along with a customizable URL scheme using dynamic placeholders `[title]`, `[tags]`, and `[today]`, and is optimized for Sorted³ out of the box.

-Tags are automatically generated based on the items listed in the query, while URLs are excluded.
-For usage examples, please refer to the unit tests in [tests.py](tests.py)
+Tags are derived from the words in the query, with URLs being excluded.
+For usage examples, please refer to the unit tests in [tests.py](tests.py).